Examples for Cordova

 2. Adding users to the watchlist by their TrueConf ID.

-3. Connecting to the server and user login.
+3. Connecting to the server and logging in as a user.

 4. Displaying a list of users with their statuses from the address book and watch list.